 In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport.
 This funding is to be used to improve the quality and breadth of PE.
 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

-This year we were allocated £17,050 to spend on improving our PE provision at Willow Tree Primary School.
+This year we have been allocated £17,170 to spend on improving our PE provision at Willow Tree Primary School.

 The report below shows how we are allocated Sports Premium funding at Willow Tree Primary School and how we spend this funding for the benefit of our children.